Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

 In this case, you may want to hire a lawyer or work with a content removal agency.
 Call us today at (844) 458-6735 to discuss your options for removing booking photos.

-Deindexing means removing the link from Google so that the information does not appear in search results for your name.
+Deindexing means removing the link from Google so the information does not appear in search results for your name.
 This can be done whether or not the information is removed from the source.

 Your first step should always be contacting the source of the information online.
-In other words, contact the site that has posted your mugshot.
+In other words, contact the site that posted your mugshot.
 Google doesn’t create or control online content.
-It only collects and organizes it to provide relevant search results to users.
+It only collects and organizes it to provide relevant search results.

 After contacting the website owner, you can contact Google to ask if they will remove the article from its search results.